-Should a student's enrollment be terminated or cancelled for any reason, all refunds will be made according to the following refund schedule:
+Should a student's enrollment be terminated, withdraw or cancelled for any reason, all refunds will be made according to the following refund schedule:

-- 1. Cancellation can be made in person, by electronic mail, by Certified Mail or by termination. - 2.
-All monies will be refunded if the school does not accept the applicant or if the student cancels within three (3) business days after signing the enrollment agreement and making initial payment. - 3.
-Cancellation after the third (3rd) Business Day, but before the first class, results in a refund of all monies paid, with the exception of the registration fee (not to exceed \$150.00). - 4.
-Cancellation after attendance has begun, but prior to 50% completion of the program, will result in a Pro Rata refund computed on the number of hours completed to the total program hours. - 5.
-Cancellation after completing 50% of the program will result in no refund. - 6.
-Termination Date: In calculating the refund due to a student, the last date of actual attendance by the student is used in the calculation unless earlier written notice is received. - 7.
-Refunds will be made within 30 days of termination of students' enrollment or receipt of Cancellation Notice from student.
+1. Cancellation can be made in person, by electronic mail, by Certified Mail or by termination.

+2. All monies will be refunded if the school does not accept the applicant or if the student cancels within three (3) business days after signing the enrollment agreement and making initial payment.

+3. Cancellation after the third (3rd) Business Day, but before the first class, results in a refund of all monies paid, with the exception of the application fee (\$100.00).

+4. Cancellation after attendance has begun, through 50% completion of the program, will result in a Pro Rata refund computed on the number of hours completed to the total program hours.

+5. Cancellation after completing more than 50% of the program will result in no refund.

+6. Termination Date: In calculating the refund due to a student, the last date of actual attendance by the student is used in the calculation unless earlier written notice is received.

+7. Refunds will be made within 30 days of termination of students' enrollment or receipt of Cancellation Notice from student.

+In the case of disabling illness or injury, death in the student's immediate family or other documented mitigating circumstances, a reasonable and fair refund settlement will be made.
+If a course and/or program is cancelled subsequent to a student's enrollment, and before instruction has begun, the school shall provide a full refund of all monies paid.
+If permanently closed or no longer offering instruction after a student has enrolled, the school will provide a pro rata refund of tuition to the student.